archway-network/archway-templates/increment/README.md

 ## CI Support

-We have template configurations for both [GitHub Actions](.github/workflows/Basic.yml) and [Circle CI](.circleci/config.yml) in the generated project, so you can get up and running with CI right away.
+We have template configurations for [GitHub Actions](.github/workflows/Basic.yml) in the generated project, so you can get up and running with CI right away.

 One note is that the CI runs all `cargo` commands with `--locked` to ensure it uses the exact same versions as you have locally.
 This also means